 Throughout this supplement the term "refugee" will refer to all groups mentioned below that are eligible for Refugee Cash, Medical Assistance and Support Services.
-Eligible recipients include refugees, Cuban and Haitian entrants, certain Amerasian Immigrants, Victims of Human Trafficking, Afghani or Iraqi Special Immigrant Visa holders, Afghan Special Immigrant Parole (SQ/SI), Afghan Humanitarian Parolees and persons granted asylum.
+Eligible recipients include refugees, Cuban and Haitian entrants, certain Amerasian Immigrants, Victims of Human Trafficking, Afghani or Iraqi Special Immigrant Visa holders, Afghan Special Immigrant Parole (SQ/SI), Afghan Humanitarian Parolees, Ukrainian Humanitarian Parolees, and persons granted asylum.
 Refugee Support Services are provided without regard to income.
-Most support services are provided to refugees during their first 60 months in country.
-However, there are certain services with no time limit and these are outlined in the RAP Manual found online at RAP Manual Services are closed once eligible "refugees" become a United States citizen.
+Most support services are provided to refugees during their first 60 months in the country.
+However, there are certain services with no time limit and these are outlined in the State Refugee Office Manual found online at SRO Manual Services are closed once eligible "refugees" become a United States citizen